Orpius/SDK/docs/UserGuide/index.md

 Key areas include:

-* Email - Change the settings you configured when first setting up the system.
+* **Email Server** - Change the settings you configured when first setting up the system.

-* SMTP Event Server Port – Specify the port used by the Orpius SMTP server for incoming email notification.
+* **SMTP Event Server Port** – Specify the port used by the Orpius SMTP server for incoming email notification.

-* Organisation – Set the maximum number of users and administrator users allowed in an organisation.
+* **Organisation** – Set the maximum number of users and administrator users allowed in an organisation.

-* Application - Restrict new users to those from within your organisation.
+* **Application** - Restrict new users to those from within your organisation.
 Set limits for cache item lifespan, refresh token lifespan, and timeouts.

-* Inferencing – Manage limits on inferencing operations.
+* **Inferencing** – Manage limits on inferencing operations.

-* Workflow – Control limits related to workflow execution and activity processing.
+* **Workflow** – Control limits related to workflow execution and activity processing.

 # First Launch